-Staff Benefits Information
+Attendant Benefits Information

-In addition to wages, does your agency provide benefits to staff?
+In addition to wages, does your agency offer benefits to attendants and drivers?
 If, yes, check all that apply

 Click each box in order to add a check mark to the types of benefits that your agency offers to full-time and part-time staff.
 If your agency does not offer a particular benefit to your staff, please leave the field blank.